bet4a/d3wiki/Formatting.md

 <a name="d3_format" href="#wiki-d3_format">#</a> d3.<b>format</b>(<i>specifier</i>)

 Returns a new format function with the given string *specifier*.
 A format function takes a number as the only argument, and returns a string representing the formatted number.
 The format specifier is modeled after Python 3.1's built-in [[format specification mini-language|http://docs.python.org/release/3.1.3/library/string.html#formatspec]].
-The general form of a specifier is [*sign*][0][*width*][,][.*precision*][*type*].
+The general form of a specifier is [[*fill*]*align*][*sign*][#][0][*width*][,][.*precision*][*type*].

-The *sign* can be one of the following:
+The *fill* can be any character other than "{" or "}".
+The presence of a fill character is signaled by the character following it, which must be one of the *align* options.

+The *align* can be:

+* ("<") Forces the field to be left-aligned within the available space.
+* (">") Forces the field to be right-aligned within the available space.
+(This is the default).
+* ("^") Forces the field to be centered within the available space.

+The *sign* can be:

 * plus ("+") - a sign should be used for both positive and negative numbers.
 * minus ("-") - a sign should be used only for negative numbers.
 (This is the default.)
 * space (" ") - a leading space should be used on positive numbers, and a minus sign on negative numbers.

+The "#" option is only valid for binary, octal, or hexadecimal output.
+If present, it specifies that the output will be prefixed by "0b", "0o", or "0x", respectively.

+The "0" option enables zero-padding.

 The *width* defines the minimum field width.
 If not specified, then the width will be determined by the content.
-If *width* is preceded by a zero ("0"), zero-padding is enabled.

 The *comma* (",") option enables the use of a comma for a thousands separator.